Another long-time electronics hobby kit manufacturer and retailer has closed down.

 This is a summary of the full statement that can be found on their main page, here.
 Besides the front page, I couldn’t find any other news about it on the tubes.

 In case you hadn’t heard of Ramsey Electronics and their kits, you can browse a snapshot of their site from Nov.
-30, 2015 via the Internet Archive WayBack Machine here.
+30, 2015, via the Internet Archive Wayback Machine here.
 Ramsey had over 400 kits for everything from Amateur Radio gear, Nixie tube clocks, PIC programmers, etc. Even very esoteric kits like one for controlling airport runway lights (which I almost bought for the hangar at the news helicopter I used to work in).

-One of my very first electronics kits (circa early 2000s) was from Ramsey – an active RF antenna, seen here:
+One of my very first electronics kits (circa the early 2000s) was from Ramsey – an active RF antenna, seen here:

 The hobby electronics & kit industry has been a tough market for a while.
-However some newer companies like SparkFun, Adafruit, etc., seem to have figured out a couple things that maybe Ramsey, Radio Shack, and some others may have not.
+However, some newer companies like SparkFun, Adafruit, etc., seem to have figured out a couple things that maybe Ramsey, Radio Shack, and some others may have not.
 In my opinion, these may be a few:

 - Open Source – Many of the kit companies were just using designs from magazines, books, and other prior art sources, but in a closed source fashion.
 Even if the kits were designed in-house, most of the time schematics weren’t available unless you purchased the kit.
-For the companies that did make schematics or instructions available for download, the explanation of the circuits were usually still too technical.
+For the companies that did make schematics or instructions available for download, the explanation of the circuits was usually still too technical.
 Which leads me to my next point.

 - Documentation/Instructions – Many of the kits I’ve assembled, while having an explanation of the circuit, were too technical.
 My outlook was, if someone is assembling a kit, they probably don’t have any or much electronics background and need a very basic (layman) explanation of the circuit.
 Even better if there’s…